 Applying Grass Clippings As Mulch

-- 2If you have leafy vegetables such as lettuce, make sure the clipping mulch doesn't touch the leaves.If you have plants already growing, be sure not to cover them up as you mulch the area.
+- 2If you have leafy vegetables such as lettuce, make sure the mulch doesn't touch the leaves.If you have plants already growing, be sure not to cover them up as you put mulch down in the area.

 - 3As you put down your mulch, spread it around loosely and don't press it down or step on it as you go, you don't want to smother anything.If it gets compacted it is likely to decompose on top but stay moist further down.
 This could attract unwanted pests or cause your plants to rot.